|

 The basic idea of vibrational hyperspectral imaging is to derive for each individual [x,y] pixel spectrum of a given

-the concentration of a given functional group, or chemical constituent.
-Although a plethora of parameters other then simple intensity values have
+variation of the concentration of a given functional group or chemical constituent.
+Although a variety of parameters other than

-been suggested, chemical imaging is by far the most frequently used method, which is probably due to its simplicity and ease of interpretation.
+simple intensity values have been proposed, chemical imaging is by far the most commonly used method, probably due to its simplicity

-In chemical imaging - also referred to as functional group mapping - the absorbance, transmittance, Raman intensity, band half-width, or the
+and ease of interpretation.
+In chemical imaging - also known as functional group mapping - the absorbance, transmittance, Raman intensity,

 re-assembled by color coding the band positions, i.e. frequency, wavelength, or wavenumber values and plotting them against the [x,y] pixel

-function FWHM Imaging for details.
+the FWHM Imaging function for details.

-imaging:
+hyperspectral spectral imaging:

 Principal Component Analysis (PCA) imaging